fxh1001/AGF-PPIS/README.md

 2. Build Uniclust30 following [this guide](https://github.com/soedinglab/uniclust-pipeline).
 3. Set path variables `UR90`, `HHDB`, `PSIBLAST`, `HHBLITS` and `DSSP` in `get_feature.py`.

-# Run AFG-PPIS for prediction
+# Run AGF-PPIS for prediction
 For a protein chain in PDB:
 ```
 $cd AGF-PPIS